den-wdi-2/css-html-forms-lab/README.md

 ###Description

 A client has approached you to make an online madlib-style game for them.
-They've given you the basic HTML framework, as well as an empty CSS and JS file with pseudo-code instructions on how the game should work.
+They've given you the basic framework, with pseudo-code detailing how they want the CSS and JS to work.

-A hot, new NY Tech Startup, Relaxr, has approached you to help them develop a new landing page for their company.
-They've handed you the [design file](starter_code/design_file.txt) for the site, along with the copy and assets.
-You need to take these files and turn it into a landing page.

 <br>